chiedozieagwu/chiedozieagwu/README.md

 - 👋 Hi, I’m @chiedozieagwu
-- 👀 I’m interested in Python and backend development
+- 👀 I’m interested in Python and machine learning
-- 🌱 I’m currently learning Django and MySQL
+- 🌱 I’m currently learning Web scraping
 - 💞️ I’m looking to collaborate on any projects at all that involve python backend dev
 - 📫 How to reach me contactchiedozie@gmail.com